Tight Bounds for Connectivity and Set Agreement in Byzantine Synchronous Systems: -Set Agreement and Lower Bound

-The $k$-set agreement and connectivity are closely related.
-Lemma~\ref{lemma-connectivitykset}, proven in Appendix~\ref{App-ProofsConnectivity}, shows that no solution is possible for $k$-set agreement with a $(k - 1)$-connected protocol complex, which, as seen in Sec.~\ref{Sec-ConnectivityUpperBound}, can occur at least until round $\lceil t/k \rceil$. \begin{lemma} If, starting $\sigma \in \cI$, the protocol complex $\cP(\sigma)$ is $(k - 1)$-connected, then no decision function $\delta$ solves the $k$-set agreement problem. \end{lemma}
+The $k$-set agreement problem and connectivity are closely related.
+Lemma~\ref{lemma-connectivitykset}, proved in Appendix~\ref{App-ProofsConnectivity}, shows that no solution is possible for $k$-set agreement with a $(k - 1)$-connected protocol complex, which, as seen in Sec.~\ref{Sec-ConnectivityUpperBound}, can occur at least until round $\lceil t/k \rceil$. \begin{lemma} If, starting $\sigma \in \cI$, the protocol complex $\cP(\sigma)$ is $(k - 1)$-connected, then no decision function $\delta$ solves the $k$-set agreement problem. \end{lemma}

 We now present a simple $k$-set agreement algorithm for Byzantine synchronous systems, running in $\lceil t/k \rceil + 1$ rounds.
-The procedure requires quite a large number of processes compared to $t$ -- we require $n + 1 \ge kt(d + 2) + k$ -- and was designed with the purpose of tightening the connectivity lower bound, favoring simplicity over the optimality on the number of processes,
+The procedure requires a relatively large number of processes compared to $t$: we assume $n + 1 \ge k(3t + 1)$.
+The procedure was designed with the purpose of tightening the connectivity lower bound, favoring simplicity over the optimality on the number of processes.

 Non-faulty processes initially execute a \emph{gossip phase} for $\lceil t/k \rceil + 1$ rounds, followed by a \emph{validation phase}, and a \emph{decision phase}, where the output is chosen.
 Define $R = \lceil t/k \rceil$, and consider the following tree, where nodes are labeled with words over the alphabet $\bbP$.
 The root node is labeled as $\lambda$, which represents an empty string.
 Each node $w$ such that $0 \le |w| \le R$ has $n + 1$ child nodes labeled $wp$ for all $p \in \bbP$.
-Any non-faulty process $p$ maintains such tree, denoted $T_p$.
+Any non-faulty process $P_i$ maintains such tree, denoted $T_i$.